lokalise/Blog-Authors-Info/docs/02-style-guide.md

 ## Language

 * :us: Your article should be written in US English.
-* :speech_balloon: Do not use overly complex words and sentences — our readers have different levels of language proficiency.
+* :speech_balloon: Do not use overly complex words and sentences.
+We are an international company, with an international audience, all with varying levels of English mastery.
+We respect that and write clearly.
+Simple writing can be powerful and beautiful.
 Divide long sentences into shorter ones.
 Everyone (with at least a basic understanding of English) should be able to get a grasp of your explanations.
+* Our audience is busy.
+Long introductions may be good for books or other creative writing, but not for our technical audience.
+That doesn’t mean that we only write short things.
+Long articles/posts/books could be great, but long introductions and long transitions between paragraphs are not.

 ## Tone and Narration